This is the master document as of December 13th, 2018

 of the elected term, shall turn over all items belonging to the club to the incoming

 ARTICLE V: Meetings

 Section 1.
-The regular meetings of the club shall be held at such time and place as
+The business meetings of the club shall be held at such time and place as

 Section 2.
-The meeting in December shall be known as the annual meeting and shall
+The meeting in November shall be known as the annual meeting and shall

 one officer.
 No business concerning NOARC may be conducted unless a quorum is

 ARTICLE VI: Appointed positions

 control of the NOARC license but may grant operational control to other

 ARTICLE VII: Committees

 shall deem necessary to carry out the work of the club.
 The President shall be an

 ARTICLE VIII: Membership Assistance